exercism/rust/concepts/&str/about.md

 const my_const: &str = "Hello, World!";
 ```

-A mutable string slice (`mut &str`) can have its valued replaced, but not modified in place.
+A mutable binding to a string slice can have its valued replaced, but not modified in place.

 Example